 Joel Edgerton was originally cast in a leading role, but dropped out due to scheduling conflicts and was replaced by Jason Clarke.
 However, when the conflicts were resolved, Edgerton was able to return in another role.

 This is Jeremy Hindle's first feature-film work as production designer.
 Hindle previously collaborated with Australian cinematographer Greig Fraser on numerous TV commercial shoots.
-Director Bigelow lauded Hindle for his remarkably precise re-creation of the huge bin Laden compound - built from scratch in the Jordanian desert - in less than three months.
+Director Kathryn Bigelow lauded Hindle for his remarkably precise re-creation of the huge Osama bin Laden compound, built from scratch in the Jordanian desert, in less than three months.

-Although the breed of dog used in the film is listed as a factual error, (the breed of dog used in the actual capture of Osama Bin Laden was a Belgian Malinois.
+Although the breed of dog used in the film is listed as a factual error, (the breed of dog used in the actual capture of Osama bin Laden was a Belgian Malinois.
 The breed of dog used in the movie is a German Shepherd.)
 The director, Kathryn Bigelow, owns German Shepherds, which may explain the dog's appearance in the movie.